Climate Action Engine emissions data platform demonstration

-The Climate Action Engine (CAE), an emissions data platform developed by Rocky Mountain Institute in partnership with Spherical Analytics, weaves together methane emissions data with other oil and gas information, such as location, ownership, and financial performance data under a single data and analytics platform.
-This platform is uniquely positioned to provide irrefutable, real-time knowledge to respond to the industry’s need to make methane emissions reduction actionable.
+The Climate Action Engine (CAE), an emissions data platform developed by Rocky Mountain Institute in partnership with Spherical Analytics, weaves together emissions data with other oil and gas information, such as location, ownership, and financial performance data under a single data and analytics platform.
+This platform is uniquely positioned to provide irrefutable, real-time knowledge to respond to the industry’s need to make emissions reduction actionable.

 Why is it important?